Documentation

 Document your test process

-There currently is no standardized performance test suite that you can run in your environment, so please document your process so it can be replicated.
-Include the following:
+Currently, InfluxDB Clustered doesn’t provide a standardized performance test suite that you can run in your cluster.
+Please document your test process so that InfluxData engineers can replicate it–include the following:

 • The steps you take when performance testing.